-Table 6-3 describes each of the ${\tt Component}$ Revisions: items.
+Table 6-1 describes each of the Component Revisions: items.
 This information is useful if you ever need to contact a technical support representative.

-Table 6-3.
+Table 6-1.
 Component Revision Items

 Component Revision Item Meaning CLI: Displays the revision level of the Command Line Interface.
 In the example, the revision level is 3.0-0 (Build #5523).
 API: Displays the revision level of the controller's application programming interface (API).
 In the example, the revision level is 3.0-0 (Build #5478).
 Service: Displays the revision level of the network services software.
 This item displays only if the open controller resides on a remote computer.
 In the example, the revision level is 2.1-0 (Build #2881).
 Remote API: Displays the revision level of the API that the network services software uses on the remote computer.
 This item displays only if the open controller resides on a remote computer.
 In the example, the revision level is 2.1-0 (Build #2881).
 Miniport Driver: Displays the version number of the miniport portion of the AAC.SYS device driver.
 This item displays only if the controller runs the AAC.SYS device driver.
 In the example, the revision level is 3.0-0 (Build #5131).
 Controller Software: Displays the revision level of the controller software.
 In the example, the revision level is 3.0-0 (Build #5478).
 Controller BIOS: Displays the revision level of the controller BIOS.
 In the example, the revision level is 3.0-1 (Build #5523).
-Controller Firmware: Displays the revision level of the firmware.
-In the example, the revision level is (Build #5478).
-Controller Hardware: Displays the version of the controller hardware.
-In the example, the version is 3.3.